Table

 When not to use

-• Users can not take any actions on table items/rows.
+• Users cannot take any actions on table items/rows.

-Comparison table
+Comparison

 • The items being compared should be shown as columns.